tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 * You want the website to look pretty.

-Now that you have a bunch of content, you can play around with a few different ways of accomplishing that.
-There are all sorts of things that you can do.
+Now that you have a bunch of content, you can play around with a few different ways of arranging them fancy-like.
+So many possibilities!
 Here are two main things to think about.

+* How to add new content
+* How to manage the whole system

+Don't worry about making it pretty or easy for other people to use.

 ### How do you like to add new content?
 I like working with ordinary files, so I make new webpages by